-Vowels are sounds that we produce when the air coming from our lungs is free to flow out of our mouth without any obstacles.
+Vowels are sounds that we make when the air from our lungs can flow freely out of our mouth.

 A E I O U